University of Dallas Police Policies

 - Throughout the year, the campus may host special events that require reserved parking

 for the patrons.
 This may result in some inconvenience to students, but does not authorize

 - Any questions regarding the parking and traffic regulations may be directed to UD

-Campus Safety Department.
-The department is open 24 hours a day, seven days a week
+University of Dallas Police Department.
+The department is open 24 hours a day, seven

 Motor Vehicle Registration II

 - All vehicles parked at any time on UD property must display a current parking permit.